Peterpiotr/siguren-documentation/docs/source/ms-system/ms-unit/friction-ms-unit.rst

       - Engages the recovery transmission to the worm and acts on RS
     * - 8
       - MS motor
-      - Allows normal operation following
+      - Allows regular operation following
     * - 9
       - Friction worm wheel
       - Acts as brake if the external toothed ring is stopped by the worm